 Failure to pay child support can get you in jail.
 The court will issue an arrest warrant if you are delinquent.
-Typically, the court will have served you with numerous unpaid fine notices and court hearing summon before issues a warrant of arrest.
-You also risk losing your drivers license if arrested and even having a lien placed on your home.
+Typically, the court will have served you with numerous unpaid fine notices and a court hearing summon before issues a warrant of arrest.
+You also risk losing your driver’s license if arrested and even having a lien placed on your home.
 It begs the question, can you get a bail bond for child support?
-Luckily, you can be bailed out of jail.
+Luckily, you can be bailed out of jail, and Bail Bonds of Indiana is the perfect bail bonds agency when you need it the most.

 Child Support Bail Bond